The Stakeholder Centered Coaching Process

 A. Determine 1-2 Leadership Growth Areas Important to the Leader and the Organization

-In consultation with the coach, the leader selects 1-2 specific behaviors that are important for his/her leadership growth (e.g. empowerment and decision making).
-Behavioral interviews and multi-rater leadership assessments (1800 – 3600) are used to determine the aforementioned focus.
+In consultation with the coach, the leader selects 1-2 specific behaviors that are important for his/her leadership growth (e.g., empowerment and decision making).
+Behavioral interviews and multi-rater leadership assessments (180° – 360°) are used to determine the aforementioned focus.

 B. Leading Change Involving Stakeholders

-The leader selects a handful of stakeholders mostly boss(es), direct reports and peers.
-Throughout the coaching program the leader involves these stakeholders on a monthly basis in the leadership growth process.
-This creates accountability for the leader to implement the change, as well as accountability for the stakeholders to support and to take part in the change process, which impacts and benefits the leader's team as a whole.
+The leader selects a handful of stakeholders, mostly the boss(es), direct reports, and peers.
+Throughout the coaching program, the leader involves these stakeholders monthly in the leadership growth process, creating accountability for the leader in implementing the change, as well as for the stakeholders to support and take part in the change process.
+This impacts and benefits the leader's team as a whole.